Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will slow progress.
+- Failure to set realistic goals will slow the progress.

-- Strong networks can open doors to more opportunities to work and progress in your career.
+- Networks that are strong can result in more opportunities to work and progress in your career.

-- Reduce stress by learning Time Management techniques and learning to delegate tasks that are not popular.
+- Reduce stress by practicing Time Management Techniques and learning how to delegate work that is not your favorite.

 Not Establishing Goals